islandbitcoin/lnproxy-wrapper/instructions.md

-# Welcome to LnMe!
+# Welcome to lnproxy!

-Your friendly Bitcoin Lightning ⚡ payment page ⚡
+A wrapped lightning hodl invoice generator

 ## Usage Instructions

-Open LnMe by using the `LAUNCH UI` button.
+Open lnproxy by using the `LAUNCH UI` button.

-## Lightning Address

-You can now accept lighting payments using your LnMe Tor hidden service address.

-Your Lightning Address Format:
-`<anything>@<lnme_tor_address.onion>`
+Paste in a lightning invoice in the textform on the screen.
+You will be presented with another 'wrapped' lightning invoice, preventing the payer from knowing the final destination.
+When an lnproxy node accepts an htlc for the wrapped invoice, it immediately pays the original invoice and uses the revealed preimage to settle the wrapped invoice.
+This ensures that you don't need to trust lnproxy with your payments.

+Pro-Tip: Users should verify that wrapped invoices are, in fact, conditional by decoding them to ensure that the payment hash matches that of the original invoice.